Office of the President

 Under his leadership, Union has developed a five-year strategic plan that aims to fully blend the liberal arts and engineering, transcend disciplinary boundaries, bridge classroom and immersive experiences, and engage and embrace diverse experiences and perspectives.

-Key to meeting the goals of the Strategic Plan is the $300 million Powering Union philanthropic campaign, an effort launched by President Harris in 2020 with the announcement of a gift of $51 million from Class of 1980 graduates Mary and Rich Templeton.
-The Templeton Institute of Engineering and Computer Science will promote campus-wide and community access to engineering and computer science with a particular focus on enhancing diversity in those fields.
+Key to meeting the goals of the Strategic Plan has been the Powering Union philanthropic campaign, an effort launched by President Harris in 2020 with the announcement of a $51 million gift from Class of 1980 graduates Mary and Rich Templeton to better leverage Union's distinctive blend of engineering, computer science and the liberal arts.
+The campaign came to a successful close in 2023 as the College exceeded its $300 million goal by raising more than $316 million.

 Diversity, equity and inclusion have been the cornerstone of the Harris presidency.
 In his first term at Union, he created the Making U Possible initiative to raise funds to ensure that all students can participate in the co-curricular and extra-curricular activities that comprise a full Union experience.
 He formed the Presidential Initiative on Race, Power and Privilege, a 40-member working group of students, faculty, staff and alumni that made recommendations to create and maintain an environment that values and respects all members.
-To provide a broad-based approach to fostering DEI, he appointed a four-member team of chief diversity officers.
-Harris moderates the Forum on Constructive Engagement, a series of events aimed at enhancing our appreciation of other perspectives.
+Harris also moderates the College's Forum on Constructive Engagement, a series of events aimed at enhancing our appreciation of other perspectives.

-Active in the local community, he is secretary of the Capital Region Chamber of Commerce, co-chair of the New York Capital Region Higher Education Council and served on the Schenectady Downtown Reinvestment Initiative Local Planning Committee.
+Active in the local community, he is secretary of the Capital Region Chamber of Commerce, co-chair of the New York Capital Region Higher Education Council and has served on the Schenectady Downtown Reinvestment Initiative Local Planning Committee.
+He also serves as chair of the board of trustees for the Commission on Independent Colleges and Universities (CICU) in New York.
+CICU represents the public policy interests of more than 100 independent colleges and universities in New York State.

 Before joining Union, he was chief academic officer at Tufts University.
 During his tenure, he led the creation of a strategic plan, from which emerged a program to encourage students to perform a year of service before college; and Bridge Professorships, which span two or more schools to advance research and teaching on complex issues.
 He also established the new position of chief diversity officer and launched Bridging Differences, an initiative to encourage informed discussion around challenging topics.